dpretet/friscv/doc/project_mgt_hw.md

     - [X] Enhance completion in OoO
     - [X] Save a cycle on RD write in Memfy
     - [X] Pending flag to deassert on completion if or=1
+    - [X] OoO write completion, response needs to come from the destination if IO write
+    - [X] Support prefetch: if no jump/branch detected in fetched instructions grab the next line, else give a try to fetch the branch address.
+AXI hint?
+    - [X] Reduce cache jump
 - [X] v1.4.0
     - [X] Rework Control for faster jump.
     - [X] Rework iCache block fetcher to simplify it